Battle of Werl: Context

 When Gebhard converted to Calvinism, married Agnes von Mansfeld-Eisleben in 1583, and declared religious parity for Protestants and Catholics in the electorate, the Cathedral chapter elected a competing archbishop, Ernst of Bavaria.
 Gebhardt refused to give up the ecclesiastical see, holding it with armed force where necessary; Ernst called in his brother, Ferdinand, for military assistance.
 Initially, the conflict was limited to troops of Waldburg, and the competing archbishop, Ernst of Bavaria.
 By 1585, these forces were stalemated, and each sought outside support, Waldburg from the Dutch and Ernst of Bavaria from the Alexander Farnese, Duke of Parma.

 The Sack of Westphalia

 In March 1586, Martin Schenck von Nydeggen took 500 foot and 500 horse to Westphalia, accompanied by Hermann Friedrich Cloedt, the commander of the fortified town of Neuss.
 Their goal was to secure two primary fortifications at Recklinghausen and Werl for Gebhard, and leave them fortified against attack by either Ernst's forces or those of the Duke of Parma.
-They crossed the Rhine river, and plundered several towns in Westphalia, including Hamm, Soest, Unna, Vest, and Waltrop, as well as the farmsteads and villages between them.
+They crossed the Rhine river, and plundered several towns in Westphalia, including Hamm, Soest, Unna, Vest Recklinghausen, and Waltrop, as well as the farmsteads and villages between them.
 In the course of their campaign, they also desecrated several churches, removing all the icons, tapestries, and furnishings, and, in Soest, harassing the clergyman.